 ABAC With Satori

 Satori allows you to set attribute-based access control on all your data platforms, regardless of their native capabilities.
 This can be done with different attributes, such as the IP, country or tool used by the user accessing the data.
-As example, BI users can be locked-in to only use BI tools, or geo-fencing can be applied.
+As an example, BI users can be locked-in to only use BI tools, or geo-fencing can be applied.

 The more technology people rely on, the more entry points each of us will need to accommodate.
 ABAC is the most efficient way to deal with the complexities of determining who should have access and how the information should get handled.
 Satori